-We are highly dependent on members of our senior management, in particular Kimble L. Jenkins, our President, Chief Executive Officer and Chairman of the Board of Directors, and Peter G. Piferi, our Chief Operating Officer.
-The loss of members of our senior management team, sales and marketing team or engineering team, or our inability to attract or retain other qualified personnel, could have a material adverse effect on our business, financial condition and results of operations.
-We do not maintain key employee life insurance on any of our personnel other than for Mr. Jenkins and Mr. Piferi.
-Although we have obtained key employee insurance covering Mr. Jenkins and Mr. Piferi in the amount of \$2,000,000, this would not fully compensate us for the loss of Mr. Jenkins' or Mr. Piferi's services.
+We are highly dependent on members of our senior management, in particular Kimble L. Jenkins, our President, Chief Executive Officer and Chairman of the Board of Directors.
+The loss of members of our senior management team, sales and clinical support team or engineering team, or our inability to attract or retain other qualified personnel, could have a material adverse effect on our business, financial condition and results of operations.
+We do not maintain key employee life insurance on any of our personnel other than for Mr. Jenkins.
+Although we have obtained key employee insurance covering Mr. Jenkins in the amount of \$2,000,000, this would not fully compensate us for the loss of Mr. Jenkins' services.